-This work is available for countries where copyright is Life+50 or in the USA (published before 1923).
+This work is available for countries where copyright is Life+70 and in the USA.

 This is the tantalizing tale of a missing world-renowned archaeologist that, so far, no one seems to be able to find any clues to.
 Dr. Thorndyke, our detective, is unusually perceptive and begins to find clues leading to a man with a tattoo of the "Eye of Osiris".